Careers360 Logo

 (b) Biomass/ square kilometer (Area)

-(c) Number/of square kilometer (Area)
+(c) Number/of square kilometers (Area)

 (d) Weight/square kilometer (Area)